-Sometimes, the DJ would stop the music, tell everyone to don’t turn around (Oh!Oh! der Kommissar’s in town Oh!Oh!), and skate in “reverse”.
+Sometimes the DJ would stop the music, tell everyone to don’t turn around (Oh!Oh! der Kommissar’s in town Oh!Oh!), and skate in “reverse”.
 This was often a good thing to balance the blisters we were burning on the inside of our ankles.
-Down in one corner of the skating rink, was a huge movie screen that would descend from the rafters, like a Deus ex Machina, whenever they decided to play a video.
-Additionally, there was a huge shiny disco ball hanging in the middle of the rink, with little white lights pointed towards it, to provide a glittering light show on the floor. (note: there was also an ultra-cool snack bar that sold hot dogs, burgers, dirty pop, and cotton candy, but this isn’t really integral to the story, so I won’t mention it)
+Down in one corner of the skating rink was a huge movie screen that would descend from the rafters like Deus ex Machina whenever they decided to play a video.
+Additionally, there was a huge shiny disco ball hanging in the middle of the rink with little white lights pointed towards it to provide a glittering light show on the floor. (there was also an ultra-cool snack bar that sold hot dogs, burgers, dirty pop, and cotton candy, but this isn’t really integral to the story, so I won’t mention it)

-Being that Michael Jackson was mega-popular with the middle school crowd of the 80’s, it’s no wonder that the management at SportsWorld capitalized on the captive audience they had, and played the video as often as they possibly could.
+Being that Michael Jackson was mega-popular with the middle school crowd of the 80’s, it’s no wonder that the management at SportsWorld capitalized on the captive audience they had and played the video as often as they possibly could.
 And this wasn’t the stripped down video, this was the full length mega-video.
 In case you weren’t aware, Thriller was the first music video to actually incorporate a plot and spoken story line into the production.
-In fact, the video starts off with MJ and his girlfriend (note: this may have been Billy Jean, or Valerie, who later turned into a bad girl toot toot beep beep talkin’ bout the sad girl, but we don’t know for sure) taking a little stroll, and coming across a very scary place…a graveyard with zombies and ghouls from every tomb, closing in to seal their doom, (note: notice how the e-ville creeps into everything, even my commentary) and having nowhere to run and nowhere to hide.
+In fact the video starts off with MJ and his girlfriend (this may have been Billy Jean, or Valerie, who later turned into a bad girl toot toot beep beep talkin’ bout the sad girl, but we don’t know for sure) taking a little stroll and coming across a very scary place…a graveyard with zombies and ghouls from every tomb, closing in to seal their doom, (notice how the e-ville creeps into everything, even my commentary) and having nowhere to run and nowhere to hide.

-I encourage all of you to get up offa that thang, reach up for the sunrise, jump for your love, and sing with me now (note: try to avoid singing this out loud at work, because with these compressed office cubes, voices carry) …
+I encourage all of you to get up offa that thang, reach up for the sunrise, jump for your love, and sing with me now (try to avoid singing this out loud at work, because voices carry) …